Investorsb0/Nova/README.md

   if(!user){

    cartMsg.textContent =
-   "Please create an account or login before placing an order.";
+   "Please login or create an account first.";

    return;